 Product Code: INU

-Follow and implement this step by step guide at your own risk.
-Neither we at Droidthunder.com nor the developers will be liable for any damage happened to your device by following this guide.
-However, the chances that your device will get damaged or bricked are least.
+Follow and implement this step-by-step guide at your own risk.
+Neither we at Droidthunder.com nor the developers will be liable for any damage that happened to your device by following this guide.
+However, the chances that your device will get damaged or bricked are the least.
 Still, I highly recommend you follow all the instructions as they are mentioned and without implementing anything on your own.
 This Official Android 4.1.2 XXBMC4 firmware update must be flashed only on Samsung Galaxy Camera having the model number EK-GC100.
 Installing this on any other device or variant may result in unwanted outcomes or bricked devices.
 Confirm your device model number from Homescreen–> Menu–>Settings –> About Phone before proceeding further.

 - Ensure that the battery of your Galaxy Camera is charged at least up to 60%.
 This is essential as a lack of battery power may increase the risk of interruption during the flashing process.

 - Backup all your important data and settings before moving ahead.